AdobeDocs/commerce-admin.en/help/content-design/widget-create.md

 ---
 # Create and Manage Widgets

-Widgets are reusable components and you can easily create new widgets, as well as modify existing ones to automatically update content across your store.
+Widgets are reusable components.
+You can easily create widgets, and modify existing ones to automatically update content across your store.
 You can also delete widgets that are no longer in use.

 ![Widgets](./assets/widgets.png)<!-- zoom -->